 Guadalupe has just one tour guide; José Navarro.
 He is smart enough to know that tourism is a double-edged sword – he makes his living from it, but worries that too many visitors will ruin the town he loves so much.
 He still wants his young daughter to be able to enjoy this in ten or twenty years’ time, and for her children to enjoy it in thirty years’ time, while not biting the hand that feeds him.

 There is still very little information on the town available on the internet, and when I was researching where to stay and how to book I was coming up short.
 There used to be even less to find, until Chris from See Colombia Travel Blog came to town about a year ago.
-His blog post about the town and its rivers saw José become the go-to-guy for Guadalupe, and put the town on the map for many Colombians.
+His blog post about the town and its rivers saw José become the go-to-guy for Guadalupe Colombia, and put the town on the map for many Colombians.
 He dubbed Las Gachas “Santander’s Caño Cristales”, and once you’ve been, you will see why!
+The natural plunge pools in Guadalupe are a special place in Colombia!

 Guadalupe, Santander: Las Gachas & What to do in Guadalupe